kbarbary/bsplines/docs/index.rst

 bsplines
 ========

-BSplines is a Python package for fast cubic basis splines.
-For some mathematical background see `Math`.
+BSplines is a Python package for fast cubic basis splines in one and two dimensions.
+For some mathematical background see :doc:`background`.

 .. toctree::
    :hidden: